kingreza/Swift-Algorithms-Strings-/README.md

 String manipulation algorithms in Swift [Currently using Swift 1.2]

 ## Details
 The following project implements a few common (and some not so common) string manipulation algorithms in swift.
 You probably have seen some of these implementations in a tutorial or during a technical interview.
-I believe anyone wishing to sharpen their swift skills or get some practice before an interview could find this useful.
+Anyone wishing to sharpen their swift skills or get some practice before an interview could find this useful.

 **This project is not fully implemented or tested.
 There are quite a few TODOs here and there...**

-**This project is currently using an iOS game template.
-This will change once I finish implementing all the algorithms.**

 These algorithms do not use built in functionalities for string manipulation.
 Everything is built from the ground up using basic swift types and data structures.

-All functions (except for one) are atomic in nature.
+All functions (except for one) are atomic in nature and are not dependant on each other.
 You can copy and paste any of them, and they work as expected.

-If a problem can be solved using higher functions, then the algorithm is implemented twice: Once with the basic solution and once with higher functions.
+If a problem can be solved using one of Swift's higher order functions like map, filter or reduce, then the algorithm is implemented twice: Once with the basic solution and once with higher functions.
+Although there is room to expand on this currently, only the most evident algorithms have the two implementations.

 Generally I will pick readability and simplicity over anything else.
 The goal is to make these easy to step through and understand.